zandershah/notes/music140.md

 - 1965, written by Odis Redding, had a minor hit with it.
 - Beginning of a more militant sound.
 - Anthem for the frustration of civil rights movement.
+- FAME studios.

+## James Brown

+> Soul Brother #1.

+- First hit in 1956, "Please Please Please".
+- **Live at the Apollo** (1963) one of the first African-American records to sell over 1 million.
+- First crossover hit in 1965, "Papa's Got a Brand New Bag".
+- No real relationship with any of the famous soul labels.

+Example "I Feel Good" (Recorded in 1964)

+- 1965, Brown's big pop hit (#3) after "Papa's Got a Brand New Bag".
+- Follows AABA with the As as 12-bar blues, and the B as 4 bar break and 8 bar bridge.
+    - Made the song more popular to potential pop audience.

+Summer of 1965-1967.
+Inner city riots.

+Martin Luther King, assassinated April 4, 1968.
+The Black Panthers.

+Re-Africanization of culture, separating from White culture.
+James Brown decided to follow this musically.
+Funk.

+- "Cold Sweat" (1967), introduces a new style.

+Example "Get Up (I feel like a) Sex Machine" (1970).

+- Deprivilage of melody and harmony.
+- Privilage of rhythm, articulation.
+- Interlock groove, based on African Drum Groups.
+    - James fulfills the role of the master drummer.
+"Improvises" after establishing the interlock groove.
+- Open-ended forms, cyclical vs. linear.

+# Folk Revival Revisited

+- Bob Dylan and the Beatles had profound impacts on them.
+- Dylan admired the reach of the Beatles' audience.

+Newport Folk Festival (1965), "Dylan Goes Electric".
+Creation of **Folk Rock**.

+# The Counter Culture

+- Influence of The Beats (Jack Kerouac, Allan Ginsberg).
+- Jazz Beat / Beaten down / Beatitude.
+- Two main "centers" in USA.
+    - Greenwich Villace (New York).
+    - Haight-Ashbury (San Fransisco).
+- Symbolic idea of a higher order of conciousness.
+- Homology of Sensory Stimulation (Psychedelic).
+    - Poster Art.
+    - Clothing.
+    - Drugs.
+- Music.
+    - Loud.
+    - Lighting Shows.
+    - Longer or unusual song forms.
+    - Jamming (collective improvisation).

+Example: "Truckin'" The Grateful Dead (1970).

+- Influenced by Folk Rock.

+More aggressive sound develops.
+Less obvious fold image. **Acid Rock**.

+Example: "White Rabbit" Jefferson Airplane (1967).

+- Long crescendo.
+- References to drugs and questions parent culture.

+After 1967, youth culture becomes more politically active.

+- Focus on Civil Rights and the Draft / Vietnam.
+- Youth International Party (Yippies).
+Leaders Jerry Rubin / Abbie Hoffman.
+- Music becomes louder, more aggresive.
+- Return to Blues influence, **Psychedelic Blues**.

+## Jimi Hendrix

 # Textbook Readings I